Manikgog/Manikgog/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m currently working on Java and Spring.
+I’m currently working on С++ and CMake.
 ***Languages and tools:***

 ![java](https://github.com/user-attachments/assets/6761eca7-0800-4782-9660-e3a5a9df3579)